tomdickharryeth/ww-blockchain-dev/session3/README.md

 ### Deploy the contract into testnet

+I decided to switch to Sepolia because Goerli is becoming really congested.
-Run the command below to deploy the contract onto Ethereum Goerli testnet.
-This will cost (goerli) gas.
+Run the command below to deploy the contract onto Ethereum Sepolia testnet.
+This will cost (sepolia) gas.

-``npx hardhat run scripts/deploy.js --network goerli``
+``npx hardhat run scripts/deploy.js --network sepolia``

 If all goes well, you should see a response that looks like this